 Not only is real saturated fat not bad for you, it also plays a vital role in the 60-90 trillion cells in your body, including those that make up your brain, bones and yes, even your heart.

 As a former everything-I-eat-is-low-fat-itarian, I completely understand your skepticism in believing saturated fat is good for you and not domed to clog arteries.
 Instead of trying to convince you otherwise – my goal is to provide the information, and let you decide if saturated fat is good or bad for you.
-(Note: As I’m known as an opinionated person to my husband, mom, coworkers, and anyone who interacts me, I can’t promise to be successful in this goal.)

 The History: How’d We Get Here?